-Specify the drainage area (acres/ft2 or hectares/m2) for the subbasin being defined.
-Note that the drainage units (acres/ft2 or hectares/m2) is defined by the entry Subbasin Area Units in the Project Options dialog box, Elements Prototype tab, described on page 183.
+Specify the drainage area (acres/ ft^2 or hectares/ m^2) for the subbasin being defined.
+Note that the drainage units (acres/ ft^2 or hectares/ m^2) is defined by the entry SUBBASIN AREA UNITS in the Project Options dialog box, Elements Prototype tab.

 Note that the drainage area is automatically determined as you digitize it on the Plan View.
 However, you can over-ride this area by entering a different value in this field.
-If you want to have the software recompute all of the drainage areas based upon what is currently digitized in the Plan View, select DESIGN > RECOMPUTE AREAS.
+If you want to have the software recompute all of the drainage areas based upon what is currently digitized in the Plan View, select DESIGN RECOMPUTE AREAS.